Gadget218/Chronic_Disease_Prediction/README.md

 ## Chronic Disease Prediction
 Developed a predictive model using StackingClassifier with XGBoost, Random Forest, and Logistic Regression to forecast chronic diseases, achieving a training accuracy of 60% on a multi-class dataset.

-Implemented hyperparameter tuning, feature selection, and label encoding techniques to improve model performance.
+Implemented hyperparameter tuning using RandomizedSearchCV, feature selection, and label encoding techniques to improve model performance.

 ## Statistical Analysis